Introduction to Utilization Management

 A Day in the Life of the Utilization Management Nurse

-Most UM nurses’ daily schedules include the primary tasks of reviewing cases, answering, and returning phone calls, and attending meetings and training (6).
+Most UM nurses’ daily schedules include reviewing cases, answering and returning phone calls, and attending meetings and training (6).
 A typical day may start with a team meeting where all the cases under review are discussed by the UM team and prioritized.
 Next, the nurse may be required to spend a few hours on the phone addressing calls from patients.
-Finally, the nurse spends the last hours of the workday completing reviews of the daily quota of cases assigned, which is typically 30-50 cases (6).
+Finally, the nurse spends the last hours of the workday completing reviews of the daily quota of cases assigned, typically 30-50 cases (6).

 The nurse uses the phone, email, and technology tools like InterQual® to complete tasks.
 InterQual® is an evidence-based clinical support solution for payors, providers, and government agencies that require clinically appropriate medical utilization decisions (4).
-Related tools are also provided by McKesson.
+McKesson also provides related tools.
 The nurse also accesses and interprets guidelines from their facility, Medicare, and Milliman Care Guidelines (MCG) to help guide decision-making (6).

 Ask yourself...